YuchenX063/template/_pages/database.md

   <em>The detail page of St. Mary's</em>
 </p>

-Then, by clicking the name "Rev. C. Walworth," we can browse this person detail page, which contains the information about this person in year 1870:
+Then, by clicking the name "Rev. C. Walworth," we can browse this person's detail page, which contains information about this person in the year 1870:
 <p align="center">
     <img src="assets/img/django-pers-detail.png" width="700"/>
   <em>The detail page of Rev. C. Walworth</em>